 Removable: These are a combination of porcelain and instant.
 These can be removed if you need dental work on the underlying teeth.
 They are the least expensive type but do not last as long as the other types of veneers.

 A gorgeous smile increases your confidence making you ready to face any challenge.
 You cannot usually tell any difference between the veneers and your teeth.
 One great thing is your teeth are bonded together with the veneers meaning you don’t have to face the dreaded dentist drill.
 They also come in various levels of white so you select the perfect shade for you.
+Veneers are also an excellent treatment for teeth with enamel erosion, according to the American Academy of Cosmetic Dentistry while being aesthetically pleasing at the same time.

 Once you select the shade you want, veneers will not change color.
 This means your natural teeth will change color over time so you might have an uneven smile.
 If you stay on top of this with regular visits to the dentist you should have no worry.
 Porcelain is delicate and might chip and crack.
 If you bite your nails or grind your teeth, your teeth will be more prone to chipping.
 A veneer doesn’t keep your teeth from decaying so you might have to have crowns or root canals after the tooth decays under a veneer.
 Steer clear of veneers if you have gum disease or weak enamel.